imindersingh/postman-collection-builder/README.md

 ## How to use
 This project can be used as part of any API automation framework that uses Unirest as the underlying http library for making requests.
-For example, this can be easily used with frameworks such as Gauge and Cucumber.
+For example, this can be easily used with frameworks such as Gauge and Cucumber and configured in CI/CD pipelines using Jenkins.

 It can be enabled by toggling `POSTMAN_COLLECTION = true` in .properties and then building collections as part of after execution hooks.